-In this section, we first discuss the problem complexity of retransmission scheduling by looking at optimal retransmission scheduling.
-Since computation of optimal retransmission schedules is computationally infeasible or at least intensive, we then present some heuristic schemes.
-One of them has been proposed in [16], whereas the others are devised by us based on shortcomings of the former.
+Since computation of optimal retransmission schedules is computationally infeasible or at least intensive (see [10]), we discuss some heuristic schemes in this section.
+One of them has been proposed in [9], whereas the others are devised by us based on shortcomings of the former.